How to Register Motorcycles, Boats, and More in California

 California Boat Registration

 California offers a boater’s dream with its lakes, waterways, and iconic coasts.
-Those wanting to putter around on the waterways will need to register their boat.
-This includes any motor-driven boats, commercial vessels, and sailing boats over 8ft in length.
+Those who want to putter around on the waterways must register their boat.
+This includes any motor-driven boats, commercial vessels, and sailing boats over 8 feet long.

 What You Need to Register a Boat in California: